Center for Career Development - Employers

 **Be sure to use your corporate email.
 We will not approve requests using a Gmail, Hotmail, @me, etc. email domain.

 2. Join your existing company on Handshake, or create a new one.
 You will need to be connected to your company profile on Handshake prior to taking any actions with schools.
 Your company should pull up based on the domain of your email address, if it is already in Handshake.
 If it isn't, you should see the option to create a new company profile.
-You can learn more about the new company creation process here.
+Learn more about the new company creation process here.

 3. Request to connect with schools.
 You must request and receive approval from a school prior to posting jobs there.
 You can choose schools during your sign-up process, and can always select more at any time afterwards.
 Check out this article: How to Find and Request Access to a School to learn how to choose additional schools in Handshake after you've gotten set up.